gandra70/Portuguese.mq5/README.md

 Introduction

 This is a basic example of an Expert Advisor.
+The platform type is MT5 hedge.

 Support